TEAM

 Suzanne Zack

-Suzanne teaches courses in film and video production and serves as the Internship Coordinator for film majors at GVSU.
+Suzanne Zack is a Senior Affiliate Faculty and Internship Coordinator at Grand Valley State University.
+Suzanne teaches courses in film and video production.
 Prior to teaching, she worked in corporate and commercial post production and edited many award-winning independent documentaries that focus on issues of education and community involvement.
 She is very enthusiastic about contributing to the mission of the Mosaic Film Experience.

 Mariah Barrera